langlk/sphinx_riddles/README.md

   * Example input: "teapot"
   * Example output: "Correct!
 Next question...."
 * _Program lets user enter Thebes after third correct answer_
-  * Example input: "man", "teapot", "teeth"
+  * Example input: "human", "teapot", "teeth"
   * Example output: "Welcome!
 The ancient treasure of Thebes is yours!"
 * _Program resets count after user enters Thebes_
-  * Example input: "man", "teapot", "teeth"
+  * Example input: "human", "teapot", "teeth"
   * Example output: @riddle_count = 0
 * _Program chooses a random riddle at each turn._
   * Example output: "What starts with a t, ends with a t, and has t in it?"